-It takes a while to clear Madurai, but as you head east, the honking horns and jammed city streets are replaced with vegetable markets popping up between small villages.
-The plains are fertile along the River Vaigai which cuts through the land here on the eastern side of the Western Ghats mountain range of South India.
+It takes a while to clear Madurai but, as you head east, vegetable markets pop up between small villages to replace the honking horns and jammed city streets.
+The plains close to Madurai are fertile.
+The River Vaigai sustains them as it cuts through the land here on the eastern side of the Western Ghats mountain range of South India.

-Heading further south and east, the land becomes parched, the roads more rutted.
+Heading further south and east, away from that great river, the land is parched, the roads more rutted.
 Towering mounds of red granite protrude randomly from the brush covered earth.
 Herders tend their scruffy goats and skinny cows with long staffs as they walk the sides of the road, oblivious to the passing traffic.

-Still closer to Karaikudi, children in spotless, perfectly pressed school uniforms return to their homes laden with backpacks after their school day.
+Still closer to Karaikudi, children in spotless, perfectly pressed school uniforms return to their homes laden with backpacks after school.
 The girls have ribbons tied at the end of long shining black plaits.
 They bounce on their back in rhythm with their steps.
-The boys drape arms over each other’s shoulders and walk three or four abreast, jostling and laughing as they trail along behind the girls.
+The boys drape arms over each other’s shoulders and walk three or four abreast.
+Jostling and laughing, they trail along behind the girls.